vbbsanjose-spec/CS2-portfolio/Q1/cybersecurity.md

 > - It requires sensitive login info such as username and password
 > - The message may come from an anonymous and suspicious sender
 ### 3. What may be affected?
-> - Data - The attacker asks for the student's login information which can be invased and leaked.
+> - Data - The attacker asks for the student's login information which can be accessed and leaked.
 > - Account - The student's account could be taken over.
 > - Application - School applications connected to the account could be accessed.
 > - Device - A malicious link could potentially lead to harmful downloads or other attacks.